Herashi/herashi.github.io/_pages/about.md

 ## About Me

 Hello!
-I am a Ph.D. candidate in the [Department of Biostatistics](https://sph.umich.edu/biostat/) at [University of Michigan](https://umich.edu/) advised by Dr. [Walter Dempsey](https://walterhdempsey.com/) and Dr. [Zhenke Wu](https://zhenkewu.com/).
-In Fall 2023, I will be a Postdoctoral Research Fellow in the Statistical Laboratory, [Department of Pure Mathematics and Mathematical Statistics (DPMMS)](https://www.dpmms.cam.ac.uk/) at the University of Cambridge with Dr. [Qingyuan Zhao](http://www.statslab.cam.ac.uk/~qz280/).
+I am a Postdoctoral Research Associate in the Statistical Laboratory, [Department of Pure Mathematics and Mathematical Statistics (DPMMS)](https://www.dpmms.cam.ac.uk/) at the University of Cambridge working with Dr. [Qingyuan Zhao](http://www.statslab.cam.ac.uk/~qz280/).
+I obtained my Ph.D.in the [Department of Biostatistics](https://sph.umich.edu/biostat/) at [University of Michigan](https://umich.edu/) advised by Dr. [Walter Dempsey](https://walterhdempsey.com/) and Dr. [Zhenke Wu](https://zhenkewu.com/).

 ------